 For People at High Risk for a First Sudden Cardiac Arrest

 Your doctor may prescribe a type of medicine called a beta blocker to help lower your risk for SCA.
-Other treatments for CHD, such as angioplasty or coronary artery bypass grafting, also may lower your risk for SCA.
+Other treatments for CHD, such as percutaneous coronary intervention, also known as coronary angioplasty, or coronary artery bypass grafting, also may lower your risk for SCA.

 Your doctor also may recommend an ICD if you're at high risk for SCA.

 For People Who Have No Known Risk Factors for Sudden Cardiac Arrest